GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

    you are editing your document.
 This image is basically a placeholder for the PostScript graphics that will actually be printed.

--  The preferred option is to use the GMT utility :doc:`ps2raster`.
+-  However, the preferred option is to use the GMT utility :doc:`ps2raster`.
 Its **-A** option will figure out the tightest BoundingBox, again using ghostscript in the background.
 For example, running